-In a recent Black Mirror episode, a series notorious for evoking and challenging social norms, ‘Nosedive’ paints a futuristic world whereby one’s ‘reputation’ created an overall ‘personal credit score’ which could affect or reward you insofar as your determined address, means of transport and social circle.
+Take the Black Mirror series, notorious for evoking and challenging social norms.
+A recent episode, ‘Nosedive’, paints a futuristic world whereby one’s ‘reputation’ created an overall ‘personal credit score’ which could affect or reward you insofar as your determined address, means of transport and social circle.
 In a hypothetical world where a credit score rating is given on the basis of how you treat others, is it not also important to defend those facing false allegations?

 No distinction between slander and libel

 Defamation law in NSW is currently enshrined in the Defamation Act 2005 which outlines several factors in which something can constitute as defamation.
 Specifically, the distinction between slander and libel has now been abolished under section 7.
 Thus, giving the green light for defamation proceedings to now be initiated based on what was either written or stated verbally.

 Our firm has championed the rights of the powerless through this unique and specialised area of law, specifically utilising its principles for noble outcomes.
 At a rudimentary level, the law of defamation itself is aimed at protecting people’s reputations from what can be deemed as unfair and baseless attacks.

 The cross-section of those our firm seeks to represent varies from a respected Aboriginal Elder and activist, falsely alleged to have been inciting violence at a public rally, to an interior designer falsely alleged to have ‘dealt inappropriately’ with a five-panelled artwork by selling one of its pieces separately.